liorkuper/Advanced-Python-for-Data-Science-Final-Project/README.md

 ### How can you use my tool?
-1. Clone the repo to your desktop
+1. Clone the repo to your desktop.
-2. In "tool_runner.py", change the input emails to your calendar and your gym's calendar (please read the below note while doing do).
+2. In "tool_runner.py", change the input emails to your calendar and your gym's calendar (please read the below note while doing so).
 3. CD into local repo & Run in CLI the following commands:
 3. 1. "pipenv install"
 3. 2. "pipenv shell"
-3. 3. "python calendar_syncronizer/tool_runner.py"
+3. 3. "python calendar_syncronizer/tool_runner.py".
       At this stage a browser window will be opened and will ask your permission to access your Google Calendar.
 Approve it.

-At this point luigi should continue running it's task, until new events are automatically scheduled in your calendar.
+At this point luigi should continue running it's workflow, until new events are automatically scheduled in your calendar.
+Congrats!

 ** Importnat note:
    An obstable I encountered while working on this project is that the calendar owner must provide access for the api to clone & write events from his calendar.